 Setting clear goals can give you a better picture of where you want to be at the end of the year.
 What exactly do you want to accomplish for your brand?
 More likes and followers?
 Growth in traffic from shoppers?
 Capturing client leads?
 Establish a main goal and create a plan on how you will achieve it using content marketing tactics.
 A clear goal in mind will guide the way for content throughout the year.
 For example, if your goal is to gain 500 followers on Instagram, you should be focusing heavily on engaging with hashtags with visual content.
 If it’s to grow sales, you would want to focus on content that drives people to your website that is more product and solution focused.
 Instagram doesn’t link out from photo captions, so it’s not the best traffic driver.

 Tip #2 Look at your previous year’s content for ideas and insights.

 You should always take time to look back and analyze old content to see what worked vs. what didn’t.
 These insights play a crucial part into how you improve year over year.
-It will also provide direction on where you should be allocating your time and what you can leave behind in 2016.
+It will also provide direction on where you should be allocating your time and what you can leave behind in past years.
 Try something new.
 Have you ever tested livestreaming?
 Animated GIF’s?
 You won’t know if something works unless you give it a try!
 Have fun with it and treat content marketing as a testing environment.

 Tip #3 Does your brand have a voice?
 Define one.